Tips & tricks

 Your checklist for buying a used car

-Do you want to avoid the demand and long wait times for a new car?
-You can purchase a used car instead, but keep in mind what to look out for.
+Do you want to avoid wait times for a new car?
+Used cars are a great alternative, but it's important to keep in mind these things before you buy.

 Buying a used car has never been easier.
-With online platforms like Facebook Marketplace, Gumtree and Carsales.com, you'll be able to find your new ride in no time.
-It's important to know what you're looking for and how to identify red flags, so you can avoid wasting your money or buying a car which could be unsafe.
+With online platforms such as Facebook Marketplace, Gumtree and Carsales.com, you can find your new dream ride in no time.
+It's important to know what you're looking for and how to identify red flags, so you can avoid wasting your money or buying a car that could be unsafe.

 Here's our checklist